bitcoin-api/bitcoin-api-full-stack/README.md

 #### Why are Amazon Web Services (AWS) used in the foundation of Bitcoin-Api's tech?

 The Bitcoin-Api system's foundation uses several cloud services provided by [Amazon Web Services (AWS)](https://aws.amazon.com).
 AWS is used in the foundation of Bitcoin-Api's tech for the following reasons:
 1. In using AWS, you have full ownership of your data.
-For this Bitcoin-Api system, your [private keys](https://en.bitcoin.it/wiki/Private_key), which grant you direct access to your Bitcoin using the Bitcoin network, are included within your system's data which you have full ownership of.💯🤠 (your private keys are automatically managed by Bitcoin Core within your Bitcoin node Linux server, you can access them manually if necessary)
+For this Bitcoin-Api system, your [private keys](https://en.bitcoin.it/wiki/Private_key), which grant you direct access to your Bitcoin by connecting to the Bitcoin network, are included within your system's data which you have full ownership of.💯🤠 (your private keys are automatically managed by Bitcoin Core within your Bitcoin node Linux server, you can access them manually if necessary)
 2. AWS has very high quality and competitively priced cloud services 🖥📊

 ----